kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 The primary goals of this KEP are to:

-1. Establish clear semantics using `NodeSpec` for declaring desired prerequisites (gates) and `NodeStatus` for reporting observed operational readiness (conditions) in node, aligning with Kubernetes API conventions.
+1. Establish clear semantics for declaring desired prerequisites (gates) using initial node taints and reporting observed operational readiness via `NodeStatus` conditions, aligning with Kubernetes API conventions.
-1. Define a standard API field (`spec.readinessGates`) on the Node object to specify required readiness conditions beyond the default Kubelet `Ready` state.
 1. Establish a standard pattern for gating a node's schedulability based on a set of required readiness conditions.
-The enforcement of these gates will be managed by a controller that applies a taint (e.g., `node.kubernetes.io/not-ready`) until all required conditions are met.
+The enforcement of these gates will be managed by a controller that removes taints (e.g., `readiness.k8s.io/NetworkReady`) until all required conditions are met.
 1. Centralize readiness reporting through a trusted, node-local probing mechanism (such as Kubelet or Node-Problem-Detector).
 This entity would be responsible for probing components and patching `node.status.Conditions`, which improves security by removing the need for multiple external agents to hold `nodes/status` patch permissions.
-1. Improve scheduling correctness by also considering the reliability of the node lifecycle by preventing application pods from being scheduled onto nodes until declared readiness gates are met.
+1. Improve scheduling correctness (via taints mechanism) by also considering the reliability of the node lifecycle by preventing application pods from being scheduled onto nodes until declared readiness gates are met.

 ### Non-Goals